 And if you love a sensitive person:

 Remember, words hold power.
 As the old saying goes, sticks and stones break bones.
-But—for sensitive people—words can hurt too.
+But—for sensitive people—words can hurt, too.
 My advice is to be gentle, direct, and transparent in your communication.
 Please don’t dismiss our feelings, even when they seem incomprehensible.
-The truth is, most sensitive people enjoy experiencing the world through an emotional lens; it makes us feel alive and gives experiences a deeper sense of meaning.
+The truth is that most sensitive people enjoy experiencing the world through an emotional lens; it makes us feel alive and gives experiences a deeper sense of meaning.
 We just want to feel accepted and normal in the process.